the-events-calendar/tribe-common/readme.txt

 = [4.9.22.1] 2019-11-15 =

-* Fix - pass the event to the onRequestClose handlers for the admin modal.
+* Fix - Pass the event to the onRequestClose handlers for the admin modal.
 [137394]

 = [4.9.22] 2019-11-13 =